campbell000/blog/content/articles/tales-arise-review-flawed.md

 But for those that would rather read text, consider a cutscene like the following:

 - Alphen and Shionne, the male and female lead protagonists, just got through a harrowing experience.
-- Tensions are high and they bicker for a little bit.
-- After some time and some talking, things simmer down a little bit.
+- After some time and some self-reflection, the two open up to each other a bit.
-- Alphne momentarily turns his back to Shionne.
+- Alphen momentarily turns his back to Shionne while telling her how much he cares about her.
 - With his back turned, Shionne longingly reaches out to touch him.
 - Right before Alphen turns around, Shionne quickly and reluctantly pulls her arm back towards herself with a despondent look on her face.